-- -The instruction, both raw and decoded. - ─The target destination or source address for the data.
+- The instruction address from the Program Counter - The instruction, both raw and decoded - The target destination or source address for the data

 A database is preferable for tracking the cache accesses at an instruction granularity due to the large number of memory accesses made by even small programs.
 This database will contain every cache access the program makes but is not in a convenient form.